tkych/cl-spark/README.md

 #### [Function] SPARK _values_ _&key_ _inf_ _sup_ _key_

-Generates a sparkline string for a list of the real numbers.
+Generates a sparkline string for a list of real numbers.

   * _values_ is a list of real-numbers.
   * _inf_ is either `:min` or  real-number (default is `:min`).